 The hardest thing about traveling so often is keeping a regular, healthy diet and a skincare routine compatible with TSA requirements and my aging self.
-I recently turned 36, and I’m embarrassed to admit I didn’t truly get serious about caring for my skin until about 18 months ago.
-That said, better late than never (right?
-RIGHT?), so I put together this play-by-play of how to maintain a skincare routine in your 30s—and, in particular, how I keep it up while on the road.
+I recently turned 40, and I’m embarrassed to admit I didn’t truly get serious about caring for my skin until five years ago—and even then, I go in waves.
+It’s tough having a consistent routine in anything when you travel like I do, so I put together this play-by-play of how to maintain a skincare routine in your 30s and 40s—and, in particular, how I keep it up while on the road.

 But first, it must be said, I am not a doctor, a dermatologist or an aesthetician (clearly).
 You should absolutely see one (or all) of the above before doing anything drastic with your own skin.
-I do have a great derm, Dr. Lorien Sites at Nashville Skin, who I see once a year for skin checks and preventative cancer screenings and an aesthetician in Nashville, Mallory Hamilton at Woo Cosmetics, as well as one in Manchester, Megan Hershman of Be Well Skin, who I go to for professional facials and waxing.
-That said, I can only afford so many such treatments, so I’ve learned what I can do on my own and what I need to leave to the pros.
+I do have a great derm, Dr. Lorien Sites at Nashville Skin, who I see once a year for skin checks and preventative cancer screenings and an aesthetician in Nashville, Mallory Hamilton at Woo Cosmetics, as well as one in Manchester, Megan Hershman of Be Well Skin, who I go to for professional facials and laser treatments.

 - Step 1: Rinse my face with warm water and a cleanser like this Algenist one